Erasmus+

 - national education reforms.

-They also contribute to the modernisation of higher education and to democratic development in the partner countries.
+They also aim to contribute to the modernisation of higher education and to democratic development in the partner countries.

 Higher education institutions, individually or in collaboration, can apply for funding for partnerships with Erasmus+ partner countries worldwide.